vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 `retention-corpus-*.json` / `prism-walker-corpus-results.json` files.
 Original
 music files are unchanged and are not added to the repository.

+## Remove SoftCreat's second decoded-command buffer

+SoftCreat's stateful walker now places first interpretations directly in its existing `TrackDecodeSession`.
+Its local map records only the initial decode state needed to diagnose incompatible revisits.
+This removes the extra `DiscoveredCommand` type, a second full command map, and the final transfer loop.
+The walker still follows the newly decoded flow for each state and preserves the permitted per-note-volume suffix difference; source projection still occurs in address order when the session finishes.

+This removes **9 production lines** without a new shared API.
+All 21 CTest targets pass.
+An ASan/UBSan build of the changed decoder repeats the four real SoftCreat archive comparisons: all 198 MIDI/SF2/DLS artifacts from 66 sequences match byte-for-byte, with unchanged logs and diagnostics, including the existing Plok export command-limit warning.

 ## Further investigation

 - Prioritize structural simplification of format authoring: shared decoding